 - Encourage development that conforms to the existing zoning map.
 In 2004, the new City of Chicago Zoning Ordinance became law after extensive debate and community involvement.
+In support of which, my office will consider zoning changes only rarely and under extreme circumstances.
 Zoning changes, should they be needed, will be made consistent with the principles articulated in these guidelines.
-When alternatives exist to effect a desired change, this office will require the alternative with the least adverse impact. - Require strict compliance with public notice regulations.
+When alternatives exist to effect a desired change, this office will require the alternative with the least adverse impact. - Please note that at the beginning of her term, Alderwoman Hadden will ask the Department of Zoning to perform an audit of the 49th Ward, to determine parcels that may not currently fit with the existing map or the potential for further economic development.
+A proposal brought forth before the completion of the audit may not conform to the existing code, but may be in line with the pending results.
+So long as the proposal does not appear to have a deleterious impact to the surrounding neighborhood, the Alderwoman may choose to review it. - Require strict compliance with public notice regulations.
 This office expects compliance with the public notice requirements for all zoning applications, including map amendments, administrative adjustments, special uses, variations and "as of right" new construction.
-We will establish in conjunction with residents, business owners and local community groups an open, unbiased and predictable process concerning new construction and renovation, This office expect effective, transparent, and fair notice to all affected parties - Encourage complementary and compatible development.
+We will establish, in conjunction with residents, business owners and local community groups, an open, unbiased and predictable process concerning new construction and renovation.
+This office expects effective, transparent, and fair notice to all affected parties. - Encourage complementary and compatible development.
 This office will encourage new development that seeks to reflect the character and context of the adjacent and other buildings in the surrounding area, comparable in quality, scale, density and building materials. - Respect our architectural heritage.
 This office will encourage the preservation, renovation and adaptive re-use of the existing building stock.
 Similarly, it will discourage the demolition of historically significant buildings and structurally sound housing.
 It also will facilitate the creation or extension of residential landmark districts if such districts meet the criteria set forth by the City of Chicago. - Protect property.
 This office will require strict enforcement of the City of Chicago Excavation Ordinance, including its provisions regarding notice to adjacent property owners.
-Proposers are encouraged to enroll projects into the Green Permits Program. - Protect and encourage green space and green building practices.
-To promote sustainability in the 49th Ward, this office will encourage retention of rear yards that are open, permeable and green, and not replaced by garage roof decks or undermined by underground bunkers.
-It will also support green building initiatives consistent with existing zoning.
-This office will require that the storm-water impact is equal or less than allowable under the existing zoning.
-Proposers are encouraged to enroll project in the Green Permits Program.
+Proposers are encouraged to enroll projects in to the Green Permits Program.